cloudboz/cmsmanajer-core/docs/readme.md

 # Requirements
 - Your server must be Ubuntu 18.04 or 20.04 (64-bit).
 - Only clean servers (no Nginx, Apache, or MySQL installed) can be connected to CMS Manajer.
+- Installed python2.7 or python3.
+- Minimum of RAM 256MB

 # How to Use